 Prior to this offering, we were privately held, and the Compensation Committee reviewed and recommended the compensation of our NEOs.
-Following this offering the Compensation Committee will continue to review and recommend the compensation of our NEOs and will regularly report its compensation decisions and recommendations to our board of directors.
+Following this offering, the Compensation Committee will continue to review and recommend the compensation of our NEOs and will regularly report its compensation decisions and recommendations to our board of directors.

 In addition, Hay Group had been retained by us to provide advice on compensation for a private company, with such advice being utilized by the Compensation Committee to assist in developing our approach to executive officer and director compensation.
 In addition to advising our Compensation Committee, Hay Group performs other compensation consulting services for us.
-Hay

-Group is expected to be retained by the Compensation Committee following the IPO, as a compensation consultant to provide advice on compensation for a public company.
+Following the IPO, the Compensation Committee expects to retain Hay Group as its compensation consultant to provide advice on compensation for a public company.